Great Lakes Storm of 1913: On the lakes

-While the storm was the main cause of damage on the lakes, human factors, including measures that could have reduced the storm's effects but were not taken, also contributed.
+While the storm was the main cause of damage on the lakes, human factors—including measures that could have reduced the storm's effects but were not taken—also contributed.
 Post-storm conversations mostly focused on placing blame but served to highlight weaknesses.
 The Weather Bureau did not have the ability to predict the storm but hesitated to admit its limitations because it wanted to secure higher budgets.
 Instead, it focused on the terminology and nature of warnings.
-Another factor was the underpowering of large ships that affected their ability to travel, maneuver and hold steady in severe storms.
+Another factor was the underpowering of large ships that affected their ability to travel, maneuver, and hold steady in severe storms.
 Even with both anchors dropped and steaming full power into the wind, several were unable to avoid being carried backward.
 For example, the 504 ft Charles S. Price had a single 1,760 horsepower engine.
 Three years after the storm, the same shipyard built a 587 ft freighter with only 1800 hp.

 The geometry of the lakes and locks, combined with operational economics, dictated the use of slimmer, shallower ships than comparable ocean-going vessels, reducing stability and structural strength.
 The "straight deck" ship design was becoming prevalent, requiring more and larger hatch covers, which increased vulnerability to storms.
 Insufficient strength of the hatches and their fastenings was also noted, as well as the shortness of the 12 inch hatch coamings.
 The limited compartmentalization of cargo holds meant the flooding of one compartment was sufficient to sink the ship.
-The practice of not "trimming" or leveling the pyramid-shape piles of bulk solid cargo made them more prone to shifting and causing a capsize.
+The practice of not "trimming" or leveling the pyramid-shape piles of bulk cargo made them more prone to shifting and causing a capsize.
 Many raised concerns about the practice of shipping companies incentivizing or pressuring captains to sail during the dangerous November season and during dangerous weather.
-These concerns continued and were echoed sixty-two years later after the sinking of Edmund Fitzgerald.
+These concerns continued and were echoed 62 years later after the sinking of Edmund Fitzgerald.
 Few of these factors were acted upon.
 One change was that the Weather Bureau clarified their previous ambiguity and said that they would post a higher-than-gale level warning for the most severe predicted storms.